MinecraftForge/Documentation/docs/tileentities/tileentity.md

 Using the parameters you can choose if the block should have a `TileEntity` or not.
 But usually you will return `true` in the first method and a new instance of your `TileEntity` in the second method.

+At this point the `TileEntity`can be used for Rendering.

 ## Storing Data within your `TileEntity`
-After the steps above are done, you might want to actually use your `TileEntity`, usually by storing some data within it.

-In case that the Data is not supposed to be stored all you need to do is to create a field within your `TileEntity` class.
-But in case you want to keep the data across world loads, you need to implement 2 (two) methods within your class.
+In order to save data, create the following two methods
 ```JAVA
 	TileEntity#writeToNBT(NBTTagCompound nbt):NBTTagCompound

 	TileEntity#readFromNBT(NBTTagCompound nbt)
 ```
-Their names explain them pretty good.
-Though there is one more thing that you need to do, so the data is actually saved.
+This methods are called whenever the `TileEntity` gets (un-)loaded, you don't use them to access your data.
+All your data should be fields within you class, and be (de-)serialized trough this methods.

 Whenever your data changes you need to call ```TileEntity#markDirty()```, otherwise your `TileEntity` might be skipped while saving.

 !!! note